-Profit, in the broadest sense, is sales minus costs.
-But there’s more to consider when it comes to calculating the gains or losses your business can enjoy (or lament).
-Smart loss prevention strategies can tip the balance sheet in your favour – for relatively minimal investment.
+Profit, in the broadest sense, is the difference between revenue and costs.
+But there’s more to consider when evaluating your business’ financial performance.
+Implementing smart loss prevention strategies can positively impact your bottom line with relatively minimal investment.

 Typically, loss prevention is seen as a cost to the business, because it involves expenditure – of time, energy, and sometimes money.
 However, loss prevention strategies that are carried out effectively and efficiently will not only protect your bottom line, but can help your business run more smoothly, too.

 There’s a lot that can go into a business’ loss prevention program, and much will depend on your industry and size of operation.
-But there are some universal features to consider – here are five guidelines for loss prevention strategies that are likely to benefit your business:
+However, there are some universal features to consider.
+Here are five guidelines for loss prevention strategies that can help benefit your business:

 1. Guide employees